 Who's the boss?
 Professor Neil T. Gorman, a vet who specialises in comparative immunology and oncology, is vice chancellor.

 Prospectus: 0115 848 6868 or order one online here.

 Easy to get into?
 Harder than it used to be.
 Law asks for a minimum of 280 UCAS entry points, although various combined degrees start at 220 UCAS points.

-Vital statistics: Big and popular university with around 25,000 students, of which 18,600 are full-time undergraduates.
+Vital statistics: Big and popular university with over 26,000 students, of which 4,500 are postgrads and the same number part-time.
 Around a third of courses involve a sandwich year.
 Installed its first chancellor, the distinguished journalist and broadcaster Sir Michael Parkinson, in 2008.

-Added value: Sporty, rising to 18th in the inter-university BUCS league.
+Added value: Sporty, rising to 17th in the inter-university BUCS league.
 A sport and lifestyles department opened in 2005 and a relatively high proportion of students have been awarded government sports scholarships.
 The Clifton campus has an environmental chamber to acclimatise athletes by simulating different climate conditions.
-Heaps of recent investment as part of a major multi-million pound estate regeneration programme. £350m invested in new developments over the last decade.
+Heaps of recent investment as part of a major multi-million pound estate regeneration programme.

-An accommodation redevelopment is opening in September 2013, with facilities to include a sports hall, 20ft climbing wall, fitness studio and health centre.
-A new SU building on the city campus will also open in September and include a 2,000 capacity gig venue, a retail unit, a 100-station fitness suite and 559 en-suite rooms.
+An accommodation redevelopment opened last year, with facilities including a sports hall, 20ft climbing wall, fitness studio and health centre.
+A new SU building on the city campus also opened, which includes a 2,400 capacity gig venue, a retail unit, a 100-station fitness suite and 559 en-suite rooms.